Site Updated Each Tax Year

-3. Did you know the IRS uses occupational codes to measure typical amounts of travel by profession, and a tax return showing 20 percent or more above the norm might get a second look?
-Here are a few other red flags that can trigger an IRS audit.
+The IRS uses occupational codes to measure typical amounts of travel by profession.
+A tax return showing 20 percent or more above the norm might get a second look?
+Here are a few other red flags that can trigger an IRS audit .

-Silly as it may seem, if you did, you had taxable income!
-The IRS could care less how we "earn" our loot as long as they get their share of the take, from a tax compliance standpoint of course.
-So, if you're selling drugs or scamming investors and not reporting the income, some day you could find yourself in the same predicament as Al Capone!
+Silly as it may seem, if you robbed a bank dung 2013, you had taxable income.
+Intentionally not reporting ill-gotten gains is considered tax evasion.
+The IRS doesn't care how we "earn" our loot as long as they get their cut, from a tax compliance standpoint of course.
+So, if you're selling drugs or scamming investors and not reporting the income, some day you could find yourself in the same predicament that Al Capone found himself in!
 Here are some of the top tax myths.

 The Affordable Care Act requires employers to report the cost of coverage under an employer-sponsored group health plan on Form W-2, Box 12, with Code DD.
 This is for information purposes only.
 The amount reported in Box 12 for health care coverage is not taxable.